tousef097/heart_disease_or_not/README.md

 Heart Disease SymptomsHeart disease symptoms depend on what type of heart disease you have.

 -**Atherosclerotic Disease**:The  symptoms  appear  in  your  blood  vessels.Cardiovascular disease symptoms may be different for men and women.
 For instance,  men  are  more  likely  to  have  chest  pain;  women  are  more  likely  to have other symptoms along with chest discomfort, such as shortness of breath, nausea and extreme fatigue.

 -**Heart Arrhythmias**:The symptoms appear with cause of abnormal heartbeats.
 Your heart may beat too quickly, too slowly or irregularly.

-       -**Heart Defects:The defects appear while birth.
+-**Heart Defects**:The defects appear while birth.
 Less serious congenital heart defects are often not diagnosed until later in childhood or during adulthood.

 -**Dilated Cardiomyopathy**:The symptoms  caused  by  weak  heart  musclecomes under this category.In early stages of cardiomyopathy, you may have no symptoms.
 As the condition worsens, symptomsstartappearing.

 -**Heart Infection**:Endocarditis is an infection that affects the inner membrane that separates the chambers and valves of the heart (endocardium).

 # Risk FactorsDeveloping Heart Disease